uhi22/foccci/README.md

 - [ ] TVS at the CP
 - [ ] 470u input cap is an electrolytic?
 - [ ] Might put a Schottky protection diode on the temperate sense inputs.
+- [ ] Clarify interface (electrically and mechanically)
+    - [ ] Which connector?
+        - E.g. DTM13-12PA-12PB-R008 (i love this thing) or Modice ME-MX connector / enclosure. https://openinverter.org/forum/viewtopic.php?p=58697#p58697
+        - other options?
+    - [ ] Electrically: Interface ideas here: https://openinverter.org/forum/viewtopic.php?p=58697#p58697
+- [ ] supply voltage measurement (to be able to adjust the PWM for contactors according to the supply voltage, and just for info)

 ## Finished Todos